darevalog/Reto_1-Diego_Arevalo/README.md

 > This code may present some errors when receiving user data.
 For example when requesting a data of type "int" and receiving a "str", "bool", etc...
 Since I only looked for the code to be functional without being completely polished. 💎
 >

 > :shipit: Diego Alejandro Arévalo Guevara.
-16 de febrero de 2024.
+February 16, 2024.